 The third alternative would be to use products, such as Demodex Control Face Cream.

-These products are dermatologically tested and proven to kill mites, so i would recommend this as the safest option.
+These products are dermatologically tested and proven to kill mites, so I would recommend this as the safest option.

-There is also an option in the form of antibiotic ointments such as Tobradex and TetraVisc, but caution is advised for this, and you should check with your doctor, or ophthalmologist first, before deciding for this option.
+There is also an option in the form of antibiotic ointments such as Tobradex and TetraVisc, but caution is advised for this, and you should check with your doctor, or ophthalmologist first, before deciding on this option.

-According to this article this method can kill mites completely and is very aggressive.
+According to this article, this method can kill mites completely and is very aggressive.

 Step By Step Instructions

-For patients with a mild case of eyebrow mites, baby shampoo or tea tree shampoo will do just fine, as explained in below video.
+For patients with a mild case of eyebrow mites, baby shampoo or tea tree shampoo will do just fine, as explained below video.
 Mix them with water first, as it can be harsh on the eyes.